asselstine/cryptotrophies/README.md

 `truffle compile`

+### Migrate the Contracts

+This project is using a different migration tool:

+`truffle-migrate-off-chain`

 # Run the Project

-To run the project locally run the commands:
+Make sure the truffle contracts are compiled and migrated.
+Then to run the project locally run the commands:

 ./ganache.sh
 ./lambda-serve.sh